marioortizmanero/speedbumpapp.com/content/en/blog/draft-privacy/index.md

 ## Privacy policies of other screen time apps

+* TODO: reach out to those with red flags to ask them.
+  * clearspace about F. section with personal data
+  * clearspace about "Mobile Device Access" -- does camera/microphone info get stored somewhere
+* TODO: remove this: The apps could clarify ambiguous statements as a response to this post -- I don't mean to shame anyone.

 As research, I read the privacy policy of the 6 most popular screen time apps.
 I promise I didn't just feed it to an LLM; this was a pain.

 No apps state that they sell your data, but it could still end up in the hands of others:

 * Through **business transfers**: if [Meta buys Opal](/en/blog/opal-bought-by-meta/), then Meta owns its data.
-* Within **associates**: Clearspace had a broad definition for with whom they may share data:
+* Within **associates**: Clearspace has a broad definition for whom they may share data with:

   ![Affiliates.
 We may share your information with our affiliates, in which case we will require those affiliates to honor this privacy notice.
 Affiliates include our parent company and any subsidiaries, joint venture partners or other companies that we control or that are under common control with us.](clearspace-affiliates.png)